nchenche/orfmap/README.md

 # ORFMap
 ORFMap - A tool aimed at scanning a genome for stop-codons delimited sequences (ORFs) and annotating them.

+<a href="#target">Description</a>
 ## Description

 From a genomic fasta file and its associated GFF, the program first scans the genome to retrieve all sequences delimited by stop codons.
 Only sequences of at least 60 nucleotides long are kept by default.

 Those so-called ORF sequences are then annotated depending upon GFF element type(s) used as a reference.
 The CDS element type is always used as a reference but others can be added.

 By default an ORF sequence has 5 possible annotations:

 | ORF annotation | Condition |
 | --- | --- |